 In the past decade, ESG (environment, social, governance) investing has skyrocketed.
-More than one-quarter of the total global assets under management (~$20 trillion) is now invested according to ESG criteria.
+More than one-quarter of the total global assets under management (~$20 trillion) are now invested according to ESG criteria.
 Similarly, $12.4 trillion (1 in 4 dollars) of total US assets under professional management is invested using ESG criteria.
-By understanding and tracking how a company is managing ESG issues, investors are able to better mitigate risk and achieve long-term returns.
-The incredible rise of ESG-integrated investment strategies has resulted in an unavoidable call to action for companies to evolve their disclosures to include the management of material ESG issues.
-It is now the responsibility for companies to answer that call, however, they are largely left in the dark when it comes to how to most effectively communicate ESG.
+Understanding and tracking how a company manages ESG issues helps investors better mitigate risk and achieve long-term returns.
+The incredible rise of ESG-integrated investment strategies resulted in an unavoidable call to action for companies to evolve their disclosures to include the management of material ESG issues.
+Companies are responsible to answer that call, however, they are largely left in the dark when it comes to effectively communicating ESG.

 What is spurring the growth of ESG?

-Risk Mitigation- Analyzing how companies are integrating the management of material ESG issues into their overall strategy allows investors to better assess potential future risk.
-This is pronounced by the fact that more and more investors are determining such things as climate change to be of substantial risk.
-In a recent study from Edelman, 90% of institutional investors have changed their voting and/or engagement policy to be more attentive to ESG risks.
+Risk Mitigation - Analyzing how companies integrate the management of material ESG issues into their overall strategy allows investors to better assess potential future risk.
+This is pronounced by the fact that more and more investors view such things as climate change to be of substantial risk.
+In a recent study from Edelman, 90% of institutional investors changed their voting and/or engagement policy to be more attentive to sustainability risks.

-Higher long-term returns –Harvard Business School Professor George Serafeim reported that an investment strategy that includes companies with superior ESG performance scores and big data analytics delivers positive alpha (higher returns).
-Additionally, in a recent meta-analysis of ESG data, 88% of sources reflected that companies with robust sustainability practices demonstrate better operational performance.
+Higher long-term returns - Harvard Business School Professor George Serafeim reported that an investment strategy including companies with superior ESG performance scores and big data analytics delivers positive alpha (higher returns).
+Additionally, in a recent analysis of ESG data, 88% of sources reflected that companies with robust sustainability practices demonstrate better operational performance.

-Consumer demand- Dollar-voting and other conscious-consumer behavior is bleeding into the investment world with individual investors and clients of institutions desiring to invest sustainably.
-Investing in ESG-driven portfolios or ETFs allow them to do so.
+Consumer demand- Dollar-voting and other conscious-consumer behavior bleeds into the investment world with individual investors and clients of institutions desiring to invest sustainably.
+Investing in ESG-driven portfolios or ETFs allows them to do so.
 BlackRock, one of the largest asset management companies in the world expects ESG ETFs (Exchange-Traded Funds) to rise from $25 billion to $400 billion by 2030.

 Why should companies care?

-As shareholders increasingly call for greater transparency, by disclosing the management of ESG issues, companies can improve relations, as well as reduce the threat of shareholder activism.
-Additionally, according to a report by The Boston Consulting Group, companies that outperform in industry-relevant environmental, social, and governance (ESG) areas boast higher valuation multiples and margins, all other factors being equal than those with weaker performance in those areas.
-Improved performance and greater risk management transparency, will in-turn draw increased investment from asset managers, especially as ESG investing continues to grow.
-Companies with higher ESG ratings and performance can even unlock lower cost of capital through low-interest loans from banks like ING, who features a “Sustainability Improvement Loan that offers better terms to corporates that are more sustainable.”
+Shareholders call for greater transparency by disclosing the management of corporate social responsibility issues.
+By doing this, companies can improve relations, as well as reduce the threat of shareholder activism.
+Additionally, according to a report by The Boston Consulting Group, companies that outperform in industry-relevant environmental, social, and governance areas boast higher valuation multiples and margins.
+As this type of investing continues to grow, greater risk management transparency will draw increased investment from asset managers.
+Companies performing higher on these ratings can even unlock lower cost of capital through low-interest loans from banks like ING, which features a “Sustainability Improvement Loan, offering better terms to corporates that are more sustainable.”

 Enter rating agencies

 It is important to note that for most rating agencies, the differing methodology and rating criteria used to score companies is their secret sauce and is typically not disclosed.
 And to further the ambiguity, rating agencies criteria and subsequent scoring differ (sometimes significantly) from each other.
 In turn, this leaves companies reeling when it comes to deciding what ESG information to communicate, and how to best do so.
-A common thread, however, among top rating agencies is the wide net that is cast in their analysis of a company’s disclosure and communications.
-Analysts at rating agencies are viewing and giving weight to a diverse array of a company’s sustainability communications efforts including employee code of conducts, earnings call transcripts, external reviews (like Glassdoor), thought leadership and much more.
+However, a common thread among top rating agencies is the wide net cast in their analysis of a company’s disclosure and communications.
+Analysts at rating agencies view and give weight to an array of a company’s sustainability communications efforts including employee code of conduct, earnings call transcripts, external reviews (like Glassdoor), and thought leadership.